ryanatkn/cosmicplayground/readme.md

   Space out or zoom and pan around to explore on your own—try to spot your atoms' cousins!
   It displays images from Hubble, [spacetelescope.org](https://www.spacetelescope.org/about/).
   Try it on an idle screen but be mindful of the power usage. :]
-  - it's not mobile friendly yet :|
+  - mobile caveats D:
+    - pinch-to-zoom doesn't work yet (I'm being stubborn and don't want to use a library)
+    - some mobile browsers may crash if the GPU can't handle the load :|
   - Safari users: Starlit Hammock uses the modern image format webp instead of jpg, which means it only works on iOS 14 & macOS Big Sur or later
 - Two tools for understanding